flux-capacitor-io/flux-capacitor-client/README.md

 ======================
 ### Maven users

-Add this dependency to your project's POM:
+Add these dependencies to your project's POM:

 ```xml
 <dependency>